-- The Bears swept the NCATA weekly awards for the fifth time in program history on February 26th and then AGAIN on March 5th with Payton Washington (Athlete), Jordan Gruendler (Specialist) and Leavy McDonald (Freshman) earning the accolades. (see page 3 of notes / page 56 of almanac)
+- The Bears swept the NCATA weekly awards for the fifth time in program history on February 26th and then AGAIN on March 5th with Payton Washington (Athlete), Jordan Gruendler (Specialist) and Leavy McDonald (Freshman) earning the accolades.
+The third sweep came in week 9 for the final set of weekly awards (4/9). (see page 3 of notes / page 56 of almanac) - BU earned at least one weekly award outright in eight weeks of action.
+Baylor had at least an honorable mention nod in all nine weeks.